nikivdev/config/readme.md

 - [CapCut](https://apps.apple.com/us/app/capcut-video-editor/id1500855883) to edit videos
 - [Pinterest](https://apps.apple.com/us/app/pinterest/id429047995) to see posts and organise them into collections
 - [YouTube](https://apps.apple.com/us/app/youtube-watch-listen-stream/id544007664) to see/search videos
-- [Airchat](https://apps.apple.com/us/app/airchat-just-talk/id1469462351) to talk with voice on voice only social network
 - [Threads](https://apps.apple.com/us/app/threads/id6446901002) to see/post visual content
 - [TikTok](https://apps.apple.com/us/app/tiktok/id835599320) to see curated feed of videos
 - Settings to check on some settings like WiFi